Dwarf close combat infantries. Which ones are good? Which ones are bad?

 Thereâs a lot to unpack when it comes to dwarf infantry.
 In part 2 of this post, weâll compare these three units with Ironbreakers and the glorious Miners.

 As for Slayers, nope, not hereâI already analyzed them in a dedicated Slayer post.
 Havenât read it?
-Iâll drop it below đ
+Iâll drop it below and, if you want to check every post about Old World Dwarfs, just click here.

 If you think thereâs an error in the post, feel free to reach out at theoldwarrior@theoldwarrior.com, and Iâll review it.
 Hope you enjoy ToW!